MantisAI/Rasa-MLOPs/README.md

 To create the virtual environment required to run the code, run `make virtualenv`.

+To activate the virtual environment run: `source ./build/virtualenv/bin/activate`.

-To recreate the workflow run: `dvc repro`
+To recreate the workflow run: `dvc repro`.